-Pai gow (Chinese: 牌九; pinyin: pái jiǔ; jyutping: paai4 gau2) is a gambling game that originated in China.
+Pai gow (Chinese: 牌九) is a gambling game that originated in China.
 The game is traditionally played with a set of 32 dominoes.
-Roughly translated, the game is make-nine.
+Roughly translated, the name of the game is make-nine.

 Pai Gow Poker is played with a standard 52-card deck of English playing cards and a single joker.
 The joker may only be used as an ace, or to complete a straight or flush.
 All hands are played with a total of seven cards which are placed into two groups: a high hand with 5 cards, and a low hand with 2 cards.
 Hand values follow standard poker hands with the exception that the second highest straight (after Ace-K, Q, J, T) is Ace-2, 3, 4, 5.

-Players make their bet and the dealer deals cards to each player and themselves.
+In Pai Gow poker, players make their bet and the dealer deals cards to each player and themselves.
 However, the first hand is decided at random by a random number generator that chooses a number between 1 and 9, or a set of three dice that total 3 to 18.
-The dealer spot is traditionally 1, then the player spots, then back to the dealer spot for number 8, etc. ultimately there is no advantage to which spot gets which hand.
+The dealer spot is traditionally 1, then the player spots, then back to the dealer spot for number 8, etc. Ultimately, there is no advantage to which spot gets which hand.

-The copy aspect gives the house an edge, since two hands will copy about 2.6 percent of the time, thus the dealer wins 29.9 percent of the outcomes and the player wins 28.6 percent.
-The rest of the house edge is a result of the 5 % commission charged on all player wins.
+The copy aspect gives the house an edge in Pai Gow Poker.
+This is because two hands will copy about 2.6 percent of the time, thus the dealer wins 29.9 percent of the outcomes and the player wins 28.6 percent.
+The rest of the house edge is a result of the commission charged on all player wins.

 Pai Gow poker has become even more popular in the past few years due to several bonus wagers that have been instituted on the games.
 The first bonus is likely to be based on the player’s hand with the highest payoff made for a 7-card straight flush.
-This is sometimes as high as 8,000 to 1 for a minimum $5 bet.
-The casino has a higher edge on bonus bets than the standard Pai Gow Poker wager.
+This bonus can be high, even when the minimum wager is low.

 A second bonus offered on many tables is for a progressive jackpot, which is paid only for the top six hands, again, with the top payoff for a 7-card straight flush.
-This wager is usually $1.
-Progressive jackpots have been seen recently in Nevada and Arizona casinos at more than $250,000.
+This wager is usually very low, with progressive jackpot wins in the six-figure range.
 That’s a nice payoff for a small wager!
-Progressive jackpots can also be found in Caribbean Stud Poker, 3 Card Poker and a handful of other table games.
+Progressive jackpots can also be found in Caribbean Stud poker, 3-card poker and a handful of other table games.